What materials are used to build a modular home?

 The very same materials that create a site built home are the materials that go into our high quality modular homes.
 Modular homes are built to state and local building codes, just like a site built home, so they must be made with materials that meet those standards.

-For example, a modular home’s foundation is made up of wood floor joists attached to a steel frame.
-We place OSB board on top of the frame, which is a commonly used type of subfloor underlayment, that is fire, impact and water resistant and also helps control temperatures and sound in the room it is installed in.* The underlayment is then sanded down so the floor covering placed on top will go on smoothly.
+For example, a modular home's foundation is made up of wood floor joists attached to a steel frame.
+We place OSB board on top of the frame, which is a commonly used type of subfloor underlayment.
+The underlayment is then sanded down so the floor covering placed on top will go on smoothly.

-Before floor covering finishes off a home’s floor, we cut out holes for plumbing and electric and then install PEX plumbing.
-PEX is a proven flexible and durable material that is not susceptible to the problems that many metal plumbing systems experience.** Once we’re ready to finish the floor, we use all sorts of floor covering options like vinyl, laminate and carpeting, all of which are commonly available in site built homes.
+Before floor covering finishes off a home's floor, we cut out holes for plumbing and electric and then install PEX plumbing.
+Once we're ready to finish the floor, we have all sorts of floor covering options like vinyl, laminate and carpeting.

 The exterior and interior walls of a modular home are built with wood frames and high quality insulation, just like a site built home.
 Insulation is installed and walls are built to your specific area's wind zone standards to ensure the home is built to appropriate levels of strength and durability and to withstand area appropriate weather conditions.